Caresse Crosby: Divorce from Richard Peabody

 In June 1921, she formally separated from Dick, and in December he offered to divorce her.
 In February 1922, Polly and Richard Peabody were legally divorced.
-(Dick subsequently recovered from his alcoholism and published The Common Sense of Drinking (1933).
+Dick subsequently recovered from his alcoholism and published The Common Sense of Drinking (1933).
 He was the first to assert there was no cure for alcoholism.
-His book became a best seller and was a major influence on Alcoholics Anonymous founder Bill Wilson.)
+His book became a best seller and was a major influence on Alcoholics Anonymous founder Bill Wilson.
 Crosby had been working for eight months at Shawmut National Bank.
 He went on a six-day drinking spree and resigned.
 In May 1922, he moved to Paris to work in a job arranged for him by his family at Morgan, Harjes et Cie, the Morgan family's bank in Paris.
-Crosby was the nephew of Jessie Morgan, the wife of American capitalist J. P. Morgan, Jr., who was also both Richard Peabody's and Harry Crosby's godfather.
+This was fitting, for Crosby, after all, was the nephew of Jessie Morgan, the wife of American capitalist J. P. Morgan, Jr., but it was also awkward because he was both Richard Peabody's and Harry Crosby's godfather.

-Polly had previously traveled to England to visit her cousins, where Crosby visited her.
+Polly had previously traveled to England to visit her cousins, so Crosby visited her there.
 From May through July, 1922 they lived together in Paris.
-In July, Polly returned to the U.S. In September, Crosby proposed to Polly via transatlantic cable, and the next day bribed his way aboard the RMS Aquitania bound for New York.
+In July, Polly returned to the U.S. In September, Harry proposed to Polly via transatlantic cable, and the next day he bribed his way aboard the RMS Aquitania bound for New York.